Surrey Youth Entrepreneur Team

 - Grades 4 to 8 Students: Surrey Board of Trade PowerPlay Young Entrepreneurs ®

-and University and College Business Plan Competitions (including ongoing participation in the SFU Venture Connection Program)
+- Post-Secondary-University & College Programming which includes marketing services in collaboration with Kwantlen Polytechnic University (KPU) and University and College Business Plan Competitions (including ongoing participation in the SFU Venture Connection Program)

 - Career Mentorship

 - Work Experience Program

 - Youth Business Events which include the SBOT’s Top 25 under 25 Awards